Minimum Rectilinear Polygons for Given Angle Sequences: The Monotone Case: Minimum Perimeter

-Second, we shorten every long horizontal edge $e \in T$ with $|e|>1$ so that its length becomes one.
-Suppose that~$e$ is the rightmost long horizontal edge $e$ in $T$.
-Since $r(T)\geq r(B)$, there must be a long horizontal edge $e'$ in $B$.
-We shorten both $e$ and $e'$ by one unit, and move two subchains $T(e_R, e)$ and $B(e', e_R)$ together with $e_R$ one unit left.
-This move may cause two vertical edges, $f\in T$ and $f'\in B$, to intersect; see Figure~\ref{fig:mono-hori-edge-2}.
-Note that exactly one of both vertical edges did not move, say~$f'$, as otherwise there would be no intersection between them.
-This means~$f'$ is to the left of $e'$, i.e., $f'\in B\setminus B(e', e_R)$.
-We also know that the $x$-distance between $f$ and $f'$ prior to the move was one, otherwise they would not intersect.
-Since $f$ and $f'$ are of unit length, the lower end vertex of $f$ has the same $y$-coordinate as the upper end vertex of $f'$.
-To avoid the intersection, we first move the whole upper chain $T$ one unit upward by stretching $e_R$ and $e_L$ each by one unit, as in Figure~\ref{fig:mono-hori-edge-3}.
-Then we can move $T(e_R, e)$, $B(e', e_R)$, and~$e_R$ without causing any intersection.
-We lose two units by shortening $e$ and $e'$, and gain two units by stretching~$e_R$ and~$e_L$, so the total perimeter is unchanged.
-We repeat this until $|e|=1$. \end{proof}
+Secondly, we shorten every long horizontal edge~${e \in T}$ with~${\len{e}>1}$ so that its length becomes~$1$.
+Suppose that~$e$ is the rightmost long horizontal edge~$e$ in~$T$.
+Since~${\rnum{T}\geq \rnum{B}}$, there must be a long horizontal edge~${e'}$ in~$B$.
+We shorten both~$e$ and~${e'}$ by one unit, and move the two subchains~${T(e_R, e)}$ and~${B(e', e_R)}$ together with~$e_R$ one unit left.
+This move may cause two vertical edges,~${f\in T}$ and~${f'\in B}$, to intersect; see Fig.~\ref{fig:mono-hori-edge-2}.
+Note that exactly one of both vertical edges did not move, say~${f'}$, as otherwise there would be no intersection between them.
+This means~${f'}$ is to the left of~${e'}$, that is,~${f'\in B\setminus B(e', e_R)}$.
+We also know that the~$x$-distance between~$f$ and~${f'}$ prior to the move was one, otherwise they would not intersect.
+Since~$f$ and~${f'}$ are of unit length, the lower end vertex of~$f$ has the same~$y$-coordinate as the upper end vertex of~${f'}$.
+To avoid the intersection, we first move the whole upper chain~$T$ one unit upward by stretching~$e_R$ and~$e_L$ each by one unit, as in Fig.~\ref{fig:mono-hori-edge-3}.
+Then we can move~${T(e_R, e)}$,~${B(e', e_R)}$, and~$e_R$ one unit to the left without causing any intersection.
+We get rid of two units by shortening~$e$ and~${e'}$, and receive two units by stretching~$e_R$ and~$e_L$, so the total perimeter remains unchanged.
+We repeat this second step until~${\len{e}=1}$. \end{proof}